SolidHal/PrawnOS/README.md

 * Support for Atheros AR9271 and AR7010 WiFi dongles
 * Support for CSR8150 bluetooth dongles

+Don't want to use one of the two usb ports of for the WIFI dongle? [check out this](#build-the-wifi-dongle-into-the-laptop)

 ### why

 Combined with libreboot, an AR9271 wifi dongle, and a libre OS (like Debian with the main repos, the one built by this) the asus c201 is a fully libre machine with no blobs, or microcode, or Intel Management Engine.